 We share how our faith in Christ influences our family life, homeschooling decisions, and personal testimony in Faith & Family, and how our personal experiences as formerly homeschooled students shape our views today in NextGen Perspectives.

-We provide unbiased Product Reviews of homeschooling products that we personally use and will occasionally post alerts for our readers about Freebies, Deals and Giveaways for products and services that meet the needs of homeschooling families.
+We provide unbiased Product Reviews of homeschooling products that we personally use and will occasionally post alerts for our readers about products and services that meet the needs of homeschooling families.

 Why is a NextGen Homeschool perspective helpful?